 Disadvantages of Bio-hybrid Solar Cells

-As sunlight comes in contact with the semiconductor in PV cells, solar energy is absorbed in the form of photons.
+As sunlight comes in contact with the semiconductor in PV cells, solar energy is absorbed in photons.
 It knocks electrons loose, allowing them to drift freely within the cell.

 Solar PV cells are carefully designed with negatively and positively charged semiconductors packed together to form an electric field.
 The field compels the freely moving electrons to flow towards the conductive metal plates lining the cell.

-This is referred to as an energy current, and its strength determines the amount of electricity each cell can produce.
+This is called an energy current, and its strength determines the amount of electricity each cell can produce.
 As soon as the loose electrons strike the metal plates, the current is directed into the wires, enabling electrons to flow as they would in any other mode of electricity generation.

 The Flow of Energy